ICRAR/EAGLE/docs/source/index.rst

 .. _execution:

-The final step is :doc:`execution <Execution>`.
+The final step is :doc:`execution <execution>`.
 This occurs on a selected facility, where the Physical Graph Template is mapped to specific computer nodes.
 At this stage it is a :doc:`Physical Graph <graphs>`.